puhach/facegen-dcgan/README.md

 # Face Generator

-This project generates new faces using a Deep Convolutional Generative Adversarial Network (DCGAN).
+Imagine you need a new face for a game, cartoon, or advertisement.
+It doesn't need to look real, but it has to be unique.
+Creating such a face is a time-consuming task requiring manual work.
+This project automatically generates new faces using a Deep Convolutional Generative Adversarial Network (DCGAN).

 <div align="center">
 <img src="./generated_samples_preview.png">